 Just keep in mind that the $11.4 million threshold applies to both the gift tax and estate tax at the same time.

 If you don’t want to leave your family members in a difficult financial situation after you die, it’s a good idea to buy life insurance.
 Life insurance proceeds generally aren’t taxable.
-But after you pass away they could be included in your estate, which would be subject to taxation.
+But after you pass away, they could become part of your estate, which is subject to taxation.

 To avoid having your life insurance proceeds taxed, you can create an irrevocable life insurance trust.
 You’d essentially be setting up a trust and transferring the ownership of it to another person.
 The trust is irrevocable because in the future, you wouldn’t be able to make adjustments to it without the consent of the trust’s beneficiary.

-By transferring over your life insurance policy, your death benefits wouldn’t be included in your estate.
+By transferring over your life insurance policy, your death benefits wouldn’t be part of your estate.
 It’s best to do this sooner rather than later, however.
 If you die within three years of making the transfer, your life insurance proceeds would still be considered part of your taxable estate.

 Another way to bypass the estate tax is to transfer part of your wealth to a charity through a trust.
 There are two types of charitable trusts: charitable lead trusts (CLTs) and charitable remainder trusts (CRTs).

-If you have a CLT, some of the assets that are locked up in your trust will get passed on to a tax-exempt charity.
+If you have a CLT, some of the assets in your trust will go to a tax-exempt charity.
 By donating to charity, you’ll lower the value of your estate and end up with an extra tax break.
 Once you die (or after a pre-determined period of time), whatever’s left in the trust will be passed on to your beneficiaries.

 On the other hand, if you have a CRT, you can transfer a stock or another appreciating asset to an irrevocable trust.
-Throughout your lifetime, you can make money off of that asset and when you die, your investment income will be donated to charity.
+Throughout your lifetime, you can make money off of that asset.
+And then when you die, your investment income will go to charity.
 In the process, you’ll avoid the capital gains tax and lower your estate tax burden.
 Plus, you’ll score a tax deduction.